 Perlmutter, however, was nowhere to be found in USA Today's report, which states, "never in modern history has a president awarded government posts to people who pay money to his own companies," but hedges its bets by adding, "there's no indication that they joined to secure an administration job."

-A prophecy says that in the comic book industry's darkest days, a hero will come to lead the people through a plague of overpriced floppies, incentive variant covers, #1 issue reboots, and super-mega-crossover events.
+A prophecy once said that in the comic book industry's darkest days, a hero would come to lead the people through a plague of overpriced floppies, incentive variant covers, #1 issue reboots, and super-mega-crossover events.

 Sadly, that prophecy was wrong.
 Oh, Jude Terror was right.
 For ten years.
 About everything.
 But nobody listened.
 And so, Jude Terror has moved on to a more important mission: turning Bleeding Cool into a pro wrestling dirt sheet!